jeremyosborne/dnpk/README.md

     * via [debug](https://github.com/visionmedia/debug)
     * Modular scoping.
     * Namespace of all `debug` module name labels must be prefixed with `dnpk/`.
-* Game simulation should be runnable without graphics.
 * Semantics
+    * Names and naming conventions are of first class importance.
-    * Singular objects and type defs are singular: `army` vs `armies`.
+    * Singular objects and type definitions should have singular names: `army` not `armies`.
-    * Plural forms indicate an Array, or some other group or set type.
+    * Plural forms indicate groups of objects: arrays, sets, queues, lists, bags, etc.
-    * Data access assumes `effective` value taken at this moment with all relative things considered.
-A `base` prefix should be used to find attribute values on entities that are not modified within expected context.s
+    * Attribute value calculations assume some relative `effective` value being computed and returned as a result.
+A `base` prefix should be used to find attribute values on entities that are not modified within expected context.
+        * Example: `army.strength(someArmy)` would return the value of that army's effective strength with all relative things considered, where as `army.strengthBase(someArmy)` would return the base, unmodified value of that unit.

 ## Configuration options